rgwch/ungrad-server/readme.md

 ## tl;dr

-The following works in a freshly installed Ubuntu 16.04.1:
+The following creates the ungrad-server from scratch in a freshly installed Ubuntu 16.04.1:

-    sudo apt-get install npm nodejs-legacy openjdk-8-jdk maven git git clone https://github.com/rgwch/ungrad-server.git
+    sudo apt-get install npm nodejs-legacy openjdk-8-jdk maven git sudo npm install -g gulp-cli jspm
+    git clone https://github.com/rgwch/ungrad-server.git
     cd ungrad-server/admin-ui
-    sudo npm install -g gulp-cli jspm
     npm install
     jspm install
     cd ..
     ./make
+    java -jar dispatcher/target/ungrad-server-dispatcher-0.1.0-SNAPSHOT.jar

 (It will take some time and there will be some warnings which you can ignore for now)

+Then, launch your favourite browser and navigate to `http://localhost:2016/ui/index.html`. login as user `admin` with
+    the password `secret`.
+After playing around, create a `user.json`, based on `dispatcher/src/main/respurces/default.json` and set correct data for your own system.